Take this quiz--True or False: QE3 is:

 Berry explains further: “The Federal Reserve's technique is different.
 It has purchased mortgage-backed securities and Treasuries on the open market with cash that then gets deposited in banks.
 The Fed has encouraged this process by paying a low interest rate on these bank reserves, which until a couple of years ago it could not legally do.
 The point of the exercise has been to reduce longer-term interest rates, such as those on home mortgages, and stimulate the economy.
 Because of the intermediate step of buying securities rather than force-feeding cash to the banks, the Fed has declined to call its process quantitative easing – though just about everyone else does.”

 QE1, as it’s known, or the first round of quantitative easing, took place during the beginning of the 2008 financial crisis and lasted until March 2010.
 In that period, the Fed bought $1.7 trillion of Treasury bonds and mortgage-backed securities and cut short-term interest rates, which helped stimulate bank lending to businesses and consumers.
 The Fed then shifted its focus to lowering long-term interest rates.
-During the second quantitative easing, or QE2, it bought only Treasury bonds, about $600 billion worth.
+During the second quantitative easing, or QE2, it bought only Treasury bonds.
 It did this “in part,” said Sudeep Reddy in The Wall Street Journal, “because some officials had misgivings about targeting a particular sector of the economy by purchasing mortgage-backed securities, and in part because the first round of purchases successfully shrunk an unusually wide gap between the rates on U.S. Treasurys and rates on mortgages.”

 QE2 officially ended on June 30, 2011, when the Fed wound down its series of bond purchases.